-Applicants: Priority will be given to meritorious applications from younger, M.D. and/or Ph.D. applicants in early stage career development (equivalent to assistant professor and without serving as PI on an NIH R01 award).
+Priority will be given to meritorious applications from newer, M.D. and/or Ph.D. applicants in early stage career development (equivalent to assistant professor and without serving as PI on an NIH R01 award).

-Budget and Project Period: Applicants may request up to $100,000 in direct costs only.
-The project period in response to this RFP is one year, with the option to apply for a second year if significant progress is demonstrated.
-The grant period for this RFP will be June 1, 2013 to May 31, 2014.
+Applicants may request up to $100,000 in direct costs only.
+The project period in response to this RFP is for one year.
+The grant period for this RFP will be July 1st to June 30th.

-Application: To apply for the Arthritis & Aging research grant please see the Apply For A Grant section.
+To apply for the Arthritis & Aging research grant please see the Apply For A Grant section.
 Completed applications should be converted to a single PDF file and submitted online as directed.
 Please use this cover sheet for your application.
 Click here to review all application requirements.

-Submission deadline: Applications must be submitted online no later than January 18, 2013 at 5:00 pm PST.
+Applications must be submitted online no later than the January deadline.

-Review Process: Submitted applications will be evaluated by an expert panel of peer reviewers and the award will be announced no later than April 30, 2013.
+Submitted applications will be evaluated by an expert panel of peer reviewers and the award will be announced no later than April 30th.

 Begin your application process by registering and applying for a grant.